manuGil/GitCoDev/gitcodev/lesson2.md

 ```

-The error message fatal: No remote for the current branch indicates that the current branch does not have a remote tracking branch set up.
+The **error message fatal** `No remote for the current branch` indicates that the current branch does not have a remote tracking branch set up.
 This means Git doesn't know which remote branch to merge from.
 To merge changes from a specific branch (e.g., `B1`) into the current branch, you need to specify the branch name:

 ```shell
 git merge -m 'Merge development from branch B1' B1        # right syntax: fails because of conflict